m3db/m3/docs/m3db/index.md

 ## About

-M3DB, inspired by [Gorilla][gorilla] and [InfluxDB][influxdb], is a distributed time series database released as open source by [Uber Technologies][ubeross].
+M3DB, inspired by [Gorilla][gorilla] and [Cassandra][cassandra], is a distributed time series database released as open source by [Uber Technologies][ubeross].
 It can be used for storing realtime metrics at long retention.

 Here are some attributes of the project: